The “host” Command in Linux [10 Practical Examples]

 Similar Readings

 You can use the host command along with option -t to select the query type of hostname in Linux.
-I am using the TXT records to resolve the hostname google.com here.
+This command host -t TXT [host_name] will display the TXT record associated with the domain google.com.
 To do the same you can follow the steps below:

 Steps to Follow >